ruby-hyperloop/hyperloop-devise-tutorial/README.md

 Helloworld
 ```

+This proves that that both Devise and Hyperloop are working properly, so our next step is to link them together.

 ### Linking Hyperloop and Devise

-Devise makes it really easy to access the currently logged in User through a `current_user` helper which is available in your Rails controllers and views servers-side.
+Devise makes it really easy to access the currently logged in User through a `current_user` helper which is available (servers-side) in your Rails Controllers and Views.

-To get this inofrmation client-side, we need to tell Hyperloop (server side) we need to link Hyperloop's `acting_user` with Devise's `current_user` by creating an `acting_user` method in our `ApplicationController` which aliases `current_user`:
+To get this information client-side, we need to link Hyperloop's (server-side) `acting_user` with Devise's `current_user` by creating an `acting_user` method on our `ApplicationController` which aliases Devise's `current_user`:

 ```ruby
 # app/controllers/application_controller.rb